Para leerlo en español, clic aquí.

-About 1 in 10 people assigned female at birth have endometriosis.
-In 2021, the WHO estimated that number to be more than 190 million people worldwide (of all races, nationalities, and gender identities).
+In 2021, the WHO estimated that more than 190 million people worldwide have endometriosis.
 In spite of its prevalence, there is often a long delay in diagnosis.
 Various studies have shown that the average time to be diagnosed is around 8 years in multiple countries.

 Delays in diagnosis can result for many reasons.
 The first hurdle many endometriosis patients encounter is just trying to get a doctor to take them seriously when they report their pain.
 It may be due to the sex and gender bias in medicine, a racial bias, or from the doctor’s lack of knowledge on endometriosis, but many patients report having their pain dismissed over and over again; being told that it’s “all in their head”, stress, or anxiety; or being told that menstrual pain, bladder pain, digestive symptoms, pain in people assigned female at birth, etc, is “normal.”

 Once that hurdle to be taken seriously is overcome, gynecologists may believe the patient, but due to a lack of training in the disease, are unable to diagnose it.

 Doctors experienced in endometriosis may suspect endometriosis based on the patient’s symptoms, but many general practitioners and gynecologists have limited knowledge on the disease.
 A 2012 study of 100 doctors found that 63% felt ill at ease in the diagnosis and follow up of people presenting with endometriosis.
 One half of physicians could not cite three main symptoms of the disease out of dysmenorrhea, dyspareunia, chronic pelvic pain and infertility.